>

 Linda Adams sang The Streams of Lovely Nancy in 1994 on the extended CD reissue of the Fellside anthology A Selection from The Penguin Book of English Folk Songs.

 Nancy Kerr and James Fagan sang The Streams of Lovely Nancy in 1997 on their first duo album, Starry Gazy Pie.
-They commented in their sleeve notes:
+They noted:

 This song exists in countless different forms, none of which particularly enlightens us as to its original meaning.
 Various explanations suggest that it’s related to Faithful Emma, that the first verse forms part of an early hymn, and that ‘Nancy’ is a reference to the river Nantsian.
 However this version, from a book of Cornish songs, has reduced it to a simple exchange between two typically-named lovers.

-John Kirkpatrick sang The Streams of Lovely Nancy on 2004 Brass Monkey’s fifth album Flame of Fire.
+John Kirkpatrick sang The Streams of Lovely Nancy in 2004 on Brass Monkey’s fifth album Flame of Fire.
 This version starts similar to Linda Adams’ one but ends with two quite different verses.
 He noted:

 The Streams of Lovely Nancy is a song that never loses its mystery and beauty despite turning up in numerous guises all across Southern England.
 Part of its appeal is that you’re never quite sure what’s going on exactly.
 This tune was sung by William Stokes, aged 64, of Chew Stoke in somerset to Cecil Sharp as he cycled past on 29 August 1906 [VWML CJS2/9/1092] .
 Also published in Book 2 of The Crystal Spring [Maud Karpeles’ selection of Sharp’s songs.]